shakna-israel/NecromancersApprentice/docs/019-Chapter-Nineteen.md

 His last and only student, Kyle Kilroy, was on a suicide mission to take on Death herself, and Abigail thought she fit the role.

-It would be a fight for the ages… But he couldn't help feeling Kyle would give his soul willingly, just so that one day, Abigail might just find herself again.
+It would be a fight for the ages...
+But he couldn't help feeling Kyle would give his soul willingly, just so that one day, Abigail might just find herself again.

 There was no way out of this, not this time.